bennyhartnett/centrus-enrichment-calculator/README.md

 ## License
 No license has been specified.
 This project is provided as-is for educational use.
 No warranty or guarantee of accuracy is expressed or implied.

+## Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.